 Then I found the solution

 I finally started using Avery #5429 shiny erasable labels.
 I can write and erase, write and erase, over and over, on the same label hundreds of times.
-You do have to scrub firmly with the eraser, as you can see.
 I’ll tell you where to get them, below, and answer questions I can anticipate that you might have.

 But first I want to show off my labeled leftovers